 Obtained dismissal of antitrust lawsuit challenging the defendants' exclusive partnership for ticket resales.

-Representing the NHL with respect to matters relating to the 2017 All-Star game which will take place in Los Angeles in January 2017.
+Represented the NHL with respect to matters relating to the 2017 All-Star game which took place in Los Angeles in January 2017.

 Represented the client in a litigation matter involving an antitrust and consumer protection challenge to the team’s approach to ticketing.